 - Once everything is cool, mix together with a spatula and then finally add the egg yolks, put to one side whilst you prepare your tart case.

-- Pre-heat the oven to 180 degrees.
-Once the dough is rested, roll out your pastry to 1cm thick and mould into an 8-inch tart case, pushing the pastry into all the corners.
+- Pre-heat the oven to 180°C. Once the dough is rested, roll out your pastry to 1cm thick and mould into an 8-inch tart case, pushing the pastry into all the corners.
 Line your tart with greaseproof paper, and cover with baking beans.
-Place into the oven at 180 degrees and bake for 15-20 minutes.
+Place into the oven and bake for 15-20 minutes.

 - Once golden, remove from the heat, pull out the paper with the beans and put to one side to cool.
 Add your pumpkin mix, smoothing the top and to finish, and add plenty of pumpkin seeds for crunch and presentation.